Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 You might be planning to car camp: drive to a campground and set up the tent (see tips above).

-Or you might want to hit the trail backpacking, but don't have a tent that is compact, lightweight, easy to set up and break down, extremely weatherproof, and roomy enough to accommodate your body and your gear.
+You will need (but don't have yet) a tent that is compact, lightweight, easy to set up and break down, extremely weatherproof, and roomy enough to accommodate your body and your gear.

 Two completely different types of tents, right?